marshallward/accessproject/cm_timeline.rst

   - Run and compile with updated codebases (*partially complete*)

-  - Preliminary profiling (HPCtoolkit, ScoreP) (*partially complete*)
+  - Preliminary profiling (HPCtoolkit, ScoreP) (*rtially complete*)

 2015Q1
 ------

 The focus of this term should be to finalise the transition to ACCESS-OM and to integrate these changes into ACCESS-CM.
-This also include porting the existing N96/1.0° model to the new framework.
+This also includes porting the existing N96/1.0° model to the new framework.
 NCI's priority should be to address any performance issues at each stage.

 Given the many challenges associated with this goal, we should prepare for some of this work to extend to Q2.